In this article:

 - You must replace all the eye products that you have previously used in or near the affected eyelids as they may have picked up the contaminated debris, bacteria, or mites.

-- Never go to sleep with your makeup on.
-Make sure to remove every trace of makeup from your face, especially from your eyes, to allow the skin to breathe while you sleep.
+- Make sure to remove every trace of makeup from your face, especially from your eyes, before bedtime to allow your skin to breathe while you sleep.

 - Because blepharitis usually hampers natural tear secretion by blocking the meibomian glands, you can use over-the-counter artificial tears to lubricate your eyes.